miurahr/py7zr/README.rst

 The standard lzma module uses `liblzma`_ that support core compression algorithm of 7zip.

 Minimum required version is Python 3.6.
-Multi-volume archive creation issupported on Python 3.7 and later.
+Multi-volume archive creation is supported on Python 3.7 and later.

-There are other runtime requrements; texttable, pycryptodome

 Version recommendations are: